-There are two basic types of blepharitis.
-The more common form is an immune response to an overgrowth of normal skin bacteria.
-It is characterized by redness of the eyelid margin and crusty scales, or flaking around the eyelashes.
+There are two basic types of blepharitis anterior and posterior.
+The more common form, anterior blepharitis, is an immune response to an overgrowth of normal skin bacteria that live on the eyelids.
+It is characterized by redness of the eyelid margin and crusty scales or flaking around the eyelashes.
 Loss of eyelashes and distortion of the margins of the eyelids are also common complications in any form of blepharitis.
-Seborrheic blepharitis is slightly less common and is characterized by less eyelid redness, but more crust or flakes around the eyelashes.
+Seborrheic blepharitis is a subset of anterior

 What Is The Treatment?